AusDTO/observatory-app/bq_scripts/Readme.md

    - weekly slice
    - daily slice
    - hourly slice

+The BigQuery module has SQL scripts that aggregates select dimensions of Agency's GA360 data scheme in BigQuery.
+The script aggregates each agency website service data with varying time duration of weekly, daily and hourly.
+The output tables produced by the script are stored in BigQuery for delivery to front-end.

 2. Python data transformation
    The python file provides following functionalities
    - translating the BigQuery tables into JSON format
    - script to deliver JSON output to RDS using RESTAPI endpoints

+The Airflow python module executes the SQL scripts in BigQuery as mentioned below.
+The BigQuery output tables are fetched by python script and translated into JSON format.
+The JSON formatted data is delivered to RDS using RESTAPI for front-end visualisation.

 3. Airflow DAG schedule
    - tasks run on daily schedule at 6am Sydney/Australia time